isomerpages/mccy-iccs/_past-events/ICCS 2019/Welcome Remarks by Ambassador Ong Keng Yong.md

 **<font size="+2">Welcome Remarks by Mr Ong Keng Yong,  Ambassador of the Republic of Singapore, Executive Deputy Chairman of RSIS, at the Opening Dinner of the International Conference On Cohesive Societies 2019</font>**
 <font size="-1">19 June 2019</font>

-Her Excellency, Madam Halimah Yacob, Former President of the Republic of Singapore
+Her Excellency, Madam Halimah Yacob, President of the Republic of Singapore
 Ministers
 Distinguished Guests
 Ladies and Gentlemen